 Role of Apple File System

 Apple File System (APFS) is a proprietary file system that was designed with encryption in mind.
-APFS works across all Apple’s platforms—for iOS, iPadOS, macOS, tvOS, and watchOS.
+APFS works across all Apple’s platforms—for iPhone, iPad, iPod touch, Mac, Apple TV, and Apple Watch.
 Optimized for Flash/SSD storage, it features strong encryption, copy-on-write metadata, space sharing, cloning for files and directories, snapshots, fast directory sizing, atomic safe-save primitives, and improved file system fundamentals, as well as a unique copy-on-write design that uses I/O coalescing to deliver maximum performance while ensuring data reliability.

 APFS allocates storage space on demand.
 When a single APFS container has multiple volumes, the container’s free space is shared and can be allocated to any of the individual volumes as needed.
 Each volume uses only part of the overall container, so the available space is the total size of the container, minus the space used in all volumes in the container.

-In macOS 10.15 an APFS container used to start up the Mac must contain at least five volumes, the first three of which are hidden from the user:
+In macOS 10.15 or later, an APFS container used to start up the Mac must contain at least five volumes, the first three of which are hidden from the user:

 Preboot volume: Contains data needed for booting each system volume in the container